sherrykjy/is216/README.md

 3. Move Mario and Princess Peach to wherever you like
 4. Select an Algorithm: Dijkstra or Depth-first Search (DFS)

 The Pathfinding Algorithm Visualizer will be triggered automatically based on the selected algorithm.
+Further explanation can be found at the bottom of the page.

 ## Practice Questions
 Consists of: